sesam-io/wix-sso/README.md

 - Message events are sent in order to sign-in or sign-out

-## Develope
+## Development

-In order to develop:
+In order to develope and release new version, keep the following steps:
-- Clone the repo locally
+- Clone the repository locally
-- run `yarn add` to install all dependencies
+- Run `yarn add` to install the project's dependencies
-- run `yarn start` to open the homepage in the browser
+- Run `yarn start` to open the homepage in the browser
-- run `yarn build` to build the project into the `dist` folder
+- Run `yarn build` to build the project and generate the artifact file `sso-flow.min.js` into the `dist` folder
+- Push changes to Github
+- Create new release
+- Update the CDN URL (see details under [build section](#build))

 ## Build